Texas Instruments: Infrared and radar systems

 TI developed the AAA-4 infrared search and track device in the late 1950s and early 1960s for the F-4B Phantom for passive scanning of jet-engine emissions, but it possessed limited capabilities and was eliminated on F-4Ds and later models.

-In 1956, TI began research on infrared technology that led to several line scanner contracts and with the addition of a second scan mirror the invention of the first forward looking infrared (FLIR) in 1963 with production beginning in 1966.
+In 1956, TI began research on infrared technology that led to several line scanner contracts, with the addition of a second scan mirror, to the invention of the first forward-looking infrared (FLIR) in 1963, with production beginning in 1966.
 In 1972, TI invented the common module FLIR concept, greatly reducing cost and allowing reuse of common components.

-TI went on to produce side-looking radar systems, the first terrain-following radar and surveillance radar systems for both the military and FAA.
-TI demonstrated the first solid-state radar called Molecular Electronics for Radar Applications.
+TI went on to produce side-looking radar systems, the first terrain-following radar and surveillance radar systems for both the military and the FAA.
+TI demonstrated the first solid-state radar called Molecular Electronics for Radar Applications (MERA).
 In 1976, TI developed a microwave landing system prototype.
-In 1984, TI developed the first inverse synthetic aperture radar.
+In 1984, TI developed the first inverse synthetic-aperture radar.
 The first single-chip gallium arsenide radar module was developed.
-In 1991, the military microwave integrated circuit program was initiated—a joint effort with Raytheon.
+In 1991, the military microwave integrated circuit program was initiated, as a joint effort with Raytheon.

 Missiles and laser-guided bombs

-In 1961, TI won the guidance and control system contract for the defense suppression AGM-45 Shrike antiradiation missile.
+In 1961, TI won the guidance and control system contract for the defense suppression AGM-45 Shrike anti-radiation missile.
 This led later to the prime on the high-speed antiradiation missile (AGM-88 HARM) development contract in 1974 and production in 1981.

-In 1964, TI began development of the first laser guidance system for precision-guided munitions, leading to the Paveway series of laser-guided bombs (LGBs).
+In 1964, TI began developing the first laser guidance system for precision-guided munitions, leading to the Paveway series of laser-guided bombs (LGBs).
 The first LGB was the BOLT-117.

 In 1969, TI won the Harpoon (missile) Seeker contract.
-In 1986, TI won the Army FGM-148 Javelin fire-and-forget man portable antitank guided missile in a joint venture with Martin Marietta.
+In 1986, TI won the Army FGM-148 Javelin fire-and-forget man-portable antitank guided missile in a joint venture with Martin Marietta.
 In 1991, TI was awarded the contract for the AGM-154 Joint Standoff Weapon.

-In 1988, TI paid the U.S. government $5.2 million "to settle allegations one of its divisions overcharged the government on contracts for guided missiles sold to the Navy".
+In 1988, TI paid the U.S. government $5.2 million to "settle allegations one of its divisions overcharged the government on contracts for guided missiles sold to the Navy."

 Military computers

-Because of TI's research and development of military temperature-range silicon transistors and integrated circuits (ICs), TI won contracts for the first IC-based computer for the U.S. Air Force in 1961 (molecular electronic computer) and for ICs for the Minuteman Missile the following year.
-In 1968, TI developed the data systems for Mariner Program.
-In 1991 TI won the F-22 Radar and Computer development contract.
+TI's research and development of military temperature-range silicon transistors and integrated circuits (ICs) led to TI winning contracts for the first IC-based computer for the U.S. Air Force in 1961 (the so-called Molecular Electronic Computer) and for ICs for the Minuteman Missile the following year.
+In 1968, TI developed the data systems for the Mariner Program.
+In 1991, TI won the F-22 Radar and Computer development contract.